benhaslett/Ben-Haslett/README.md

 ## 2017 - 2019: Northern Beaches Council
 ### Manager Service Delivery
 - Successfully managing a team of 8 through day-to-day IT support for 1800 user environment
-- Valued leader within Councils integration projects
+- Valued leader within Councils integration and merger projects
-- Passionate evangelist driving culture change, DevOps and cloud adoption
+- Passionate evangelist driving culture change, agile, DevOps and cloud adoption
 - Engaged Change Agent

 **Achievements**
+- Adopting relevant metrics to measure our performance
 - Guided the complex Hybrid exchange Migration from 3 councils into one, leveraging azure IaaS for exchange server migration
 - Led the difficult 3 into 1 Domain Consolidation
 - Stabilised our IT with a Windows 10 Standard Operating Environment